 Titanium is renowned for its strength, light weight, and resistance to heat, water, chemicals, corrosion, and other stresses that harm the integrity of many common metals.
 From jewelry and dental implants to drive shafts and turbine blades, designers, engineers, and manufacturers find titanium to be an ideal material for many of their products.
 It can be challenging to determine the right type for a specific application because there are so many different types of titanium.
 The information provided below is intended to give you a better understanding of the different types of titanium and their typical uses.

 Titanium is classified into two types—commercially pure (CP) titanium and titanium alloy.
 There are four grades of commercially pure titanium and several ways of classifying the dozens of titanium alloys.
-We’ll use a relatively simple classification that differentiates primarily according to material strength.
+We’ll use a simple classification that primarily differentiates according to material strength.

 Commercially Pure (CP) Titanium